ppy/osu-wiki/news/2024/2024-10-28-performance-points-star-rating-updates.md

 Fast flow aim is rewarded by taking into account the distance between objects and the general speed difficulty.
 These values used to be multipliers, but they're now additive instead.
 In effect, this nerfs fast spaced streams significantly.

-The same [change](https://github.com/ppy/osu/pull/29980) by [tsunyoku](https://osu.ppy.sh/users/11315329) additionally performs other minor changes to how these values are calculated, lowering them overall, especially for lower-spaced flow aim.
+The same [change](https://github.com/ppy/osu/pull/29980) by ::tsunyoku::{ user-id=11315329 } additionally performs other minor changes to how these values are calculated, lowering them overall, especially for lower-spaced flow aim.

 Here are a few examples of some of the most affected beatmaps by this change: